 The arrow should be as straight as an arrow is.
 However, this is not an easy task to do.

-Not releasing the arrow right is one of the most frequent causes.
+An arrow wobbles in flight from not releasing the arrow right.
+It is one of the most frequent causes.

 Correctly releasing your arrow is the key to success here.
 If you release your arrow correctly, the arrow will not wobble.
 And how do you release the arrow properly?
 We will discuss that later.